A Child’s World utilizes the latest brain research techniques to motivate each child, leading him or her to a new understanding.

 The academic school year ends as the fun summer program events begin for July and August!
 Contact one of the ACW school locations to get information on the summer program options that include; weekly trips and swimming for older students and fun programs designed for outdoor and indoor activities for all ages.

 A Child’s World Learning Stations

 Children choose from many options to learn and explore in the classroom

+Blocks – Varieties of blocks inspire each child to create structures that develop spatial concepts and graphic design skills.
 Building and Construction – Mind and body are engaged in building and constructing structures with varieties of objects that contribute to encouraging the children’s ideas and creativity.

 Art – Art is a foundation for curricular content.
 Large selections of materials promote children’s artistic expression and inspire visual imagination and creativity.

 Music – There are musical instruments for every child to participate in the classroom’s very own drum circle, band, and musical interpretations.

 Nature – Nature is represented throughout each classroom with reptiles, fish, furry friends, and plant life that connect curricular topics to science exploration.

 Drama/Social Studies – Each child begins to experience cultural diversity and life situations with a variety of costumes, dolls, pets, foods, kitchen supplies, puppets, equipment, and theatre props.
 Young learners are developing communication and socialization skills that are essential to become confident performers.